Click the links below for help with drug and alcohol addiction in Cambridgeshire

 For a more accurate estimation of the cost of treatment in Cambridgeshire, call our team today on 0800 326 5559

-Is Drug And Alcohol Rehab Covered By Health Insurance?
+Is Drug And Alcohol Rehab Covered By Health Insurance in Cambridgeshire?

-There are health insurance policies out there offered by many main healthcare providers such as BUPA and Aviva that cover treatment for alcohol and drug rehab.
+There are health insurance policies out there offered by many main healthcare providers such as BUPA and Aviva that cover treatment for alcohol and drug rehab in Cambridgeshire.

 The majority of these policies should cover the essential, basic treatments for a range of addictions such as medical detox treatment, 1-1 therapy and a stay at a residential rehab location.